phogolabs/prana/README.md

 $ gom migration revert
 ```

-## SQL Schema and Model Generation
+## SQL Schema and Code Generation

+Let's assume that we want to generate a mode for the `users` table.

 You can use the `gom` command line interface to generate a package that
 contains entities that maps to your database schema.